kaustubhgupta/Hacktoberfest/README.md

 # Hacktober Fest
 🙅🏼‍♂️Hacktoberfest is open to everyone in our global community.
 Whether you’re new to development, a student, long-time contributor, event host, or company of any size, you can help drive growth of open source and make positive contributions to an ever-growing community.
 All backgrounds and skills levels are encouraged to complete the challenge.🙅🏼‍♂️

-## Instructions for begineers: 🙅🏼 🙅🏼‍♂️
+## Instructions for beginners: 🙅🏼 🙅🏼‍♂️
 - If you are totally new to this culture then head over to this [guide](CONTRIBUTING_BEGINNER.md) where everything has been explained!
 - After you are done untill Step:2 (setting up a branch), then you can make pull request without being assigned an issue.
 The PR should follow the rules mentioned in the end of these instructions.
 - You can create programs for any language we have folder of.
 Make sure the code is understandable.